GiovanaPR2202/first-test/README.md

 # first-test

-The Program which change div through the button, this action occurred through javascript.
+The Program which changes div through the button, this action occurred through javascript.